 Shute: Aww, it's not use!
 We're in the wrong dimension at the bottom of a pit!
 I guess that qualifies as "out of range"!

 - At the end of Atomic Robo: The Savage Sword of Doctor Dinosaur, Robo gets teleported through time into the 19th century.
 He tries contacting base by radio — nothing.
 He tries to establish his position by GPS — nothing.
 Then he realizes that he can't detect any radio signals of any kind...

 - A Donald Duck comic story, "Outlanders", has Uncle Scrooge transported to an alternate Steampunk universe.
 His first reaction upon finding himself in a desolate wasteland is to get his cell phone and be confused by the lack of signal.

-- In The Film of the Book of The Hitchhiker's Guide to the Galaxy, Arthur tries and fails to get a signal on board the Vogon ship.
+- In The Hitchhiker's Guide to the Galaxy (2005), Arthur tries and fails to get a signal on board the Vogon ship.
 He then drops his phone into outer space and we get a nice shot of his NOKIA phone filling up the whole screen.

 - Les Visiteurs: At the end of the first movie, Jacquouille's descendant (having been sent to the Middle Ages in his ancestor's place) tries out his cell phone just before running into the horde of filthy peasants.

 - 1632: The radio and the phones in Grantville stop working when the town gets transported to the Thirty Years' War era.

 - In the Polish novel www.1939.com.pl, when an entire modern military unit gets transported to the World War II era, the communication specialists are initially baffled by all their GPS devices failing before they realize what's going on.